johan--/ruby_tutorial_projects/sample_app/README.md

 revert to the default (i.e., the profile page).
 Hint: Add to the test in Listing 9.26 by checking for the right value of session[:forwarding_url].

-### Chapter 11:
-* Following the template in Listing 11.68, write a test of the image uploader in Section 11.4.
-As preparation, you should add an image to the fixtures directory (using, e.g, cp app/assets/images/rails.png test/fixtures/).
-(If you’re using Git, I also recommend updating your .gitignore file as shown in Listing 11.69.)
-To avoid a confusing error, you will also need to configure CarrierWave to skip image resizing in tests by creating an initializer file as shown in Listing 11.70.
-The additional assertions in Listing 11.68 check both for a file upload field on the Home page and for a valid image attribute on the micropost resulting from valid submission.
-Note the use of the special fixture_file_upload method for uploading files as fixtures inside tests.22 Hint:
-To check for a valid picture attribute, use the assigns method mentioned in Section 10.1.4 to access the micropost in the create action after valid submission.

 ### Chapter 12:
 * Write tests for the stats on the Home and profile pages.
 Hint: Add to the test in Listing 11.27.
 (Why don’t we have to test the stats on the Home page